greg-raven/Uncommon-Sense/_posts/2012-01-18-those-who-cannot-afford-to-sue-currently-have-no.md

 ---
-title: 'Only the rich have property rights'
+title: "Only the rich have property rights"
 layout: post
 categories:
 - rights